Offshore oil platform workers after OEUK medical in Bristol

 Standard Certificate is valid for 2 years.
 Issued if you meet all health standards.

-Time-limited Certificate is valid for less than 2 years.
-Issued if you have a condition that needs monitoring, e.g., elevated blood pressure or increased weight (BMI).
+Time-limited Certificate is valid for 3-18 months.
+It is issued if you have a condition that needs monitoring, e.g., high blood pressure or increased weight (BMI).

 Deferred Certificate if you have an unstable condition, e.g., an infection, very high blood pressure, or unstable diabetes.
 We may wait until you are better to issue the certificate.

 Conditional (previously ‘restricted’) Certificate valid only for a specific operator or installation.
-It is used for managed conditions, like diabetes, sleep apnoea or stable heart issues.
+It is used for managed conditions, such as diabetes treated with insulin, sleep apnoea, or stable heart issues.
 We may need a report from your specialist and authorisation from the operator’s Medical Adviser.

 Non-standard certificates incur additional fees.

-Obesity.
-You may be fit to work offshore, but there are new 2025-2026 weight limits to identify health risks and ensure you can safely travel by helicopter:
+You may be fit to work offshore, but since 2026 there are weight limits for helicopter flights and offshore safety.

-- Weight: 124 kg is the maximum weight limit from 1 November 2026.
+124 kg (clothed) is the maximum weight limit from 1 November 2026.
 Until then, you may receive a shorter certificate to give you time to lose weight.

 If you have a condition that makes offshore work unsafe (such as severe mental health, heart or lung problem), we will issue a Certificate of Unfitness.